yandexdataschool/Practical_DL/README.md

 # Deep learning course

-This repo supplements Deep Learning course taught at YSDA and Skoltech @spring'18. _For previous iteration visit the [fall17 branch](https://github.com/yandexdataschool/Practical_DL/tree/fall17)._
+This repo follows Fall2018 track for HSE students. _For previous iteration with complete materials visit the [master branch](https://github.com/yandexdataschool/Practical_DL/tree/master)._

 Lecture and seminar materials for each week are in ./week* folders.
 Homeworks are in ./homework* folders.